 - GTA, Canada

-Another memory bites the dust.
+Another great creative mind bites the dust.

 RIP Andy Rourke...